 - Pepper – good old black pepper is all you need.

-How to easily make Chicken and Dumplings
+How To Make Chicken and Dumplings Using Canned Biscuits

 It doesn’t take special equipment to make these quick and easy chicken and dumplings – a nice large pot will do the trick.